EJC300/Space-Template/README.md

 # Space Template
 ## About

-There is this thing where people have made spaceship controls for other engines, but it usually costs money.
+There is this thing where people have made spaceship controls for other engines.
 I like to make space combat games.
 Others do too.
 But no good template exists for Godot.
 So that's where this comes in.

 What this is *not* is a full game — not a full game or one with enemies, but it could be rewired for AI and Player schemes.